noahvirus/group_project/README.md

 <br />

 # Vision Statement:
-To provide weather information to busy individuals preparing for the day.
+To provide weather information to busy individuals preparing for the day, and weather wonderers around the world.
+Unlike other weather applications, our website will provide personalized weather information.